JBanks/GraphGym/README.md

 pip install graphgym # (Optional) From pypi stable version
 ```

+TF_GEOMETRIC NEEDS SPECIAL SPARSE OPERATIONS.
+ADD INFORMATION ABOUT HOW TO GET IT.

 >📋  Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...

 ## Training